murkl/arch-os/modules/installer/README.md

 # Arch OS Installer

 Everything this Installer knows about Arch Linux.
-It is data, one YAML file and the folders beside it, and it does not run on its own: the [runtime](../../runtime) draws the interface, asks the questions and runs the tasks in order.
+It is data, one YAML file and the folders beside it, and it does not run on its own: [Oak](https://github.com/murkl/oak) draws the interface, asks the questions and runs the tasks in order.

 **Note:** _Repairing a system already on disk is a separate module: **[➜ Arch OS Recovery](../recovery)**_

 ```
 make check                                              # load the module and lint every script
-make -C ../../runtime run MODULE=installer ARGS=--debug # run it without touching this machine
+make -C ../.. run MODULE=installer ARGS=--debug        # run it without touching this machine
 ```

 ## What is where